 - By using their card, they’ll begin building a credit history and, soon after, a credit report will be created in their name by Canada’s main credit bureaus (Equifax and TransUnion).
 Although some credit card providers only report to one bureau, eventually both will have a slightly different copy of their report on file.

 - That report will contain most of their personal details, as well as a history of all their credit accounts, debts, and payment actions over the past few years.
 While certain details eventually disappear, others will remain long enough for lenders, landlords, and other third parties to inspect them.

 - They’ll also have a credit score that summarizes how they act as a credit user.
-It ranges from 300 – 900 and fluctuates according to their payment habits.
+Credit scores range from 300 – 900 and fluctuate according to their payment habits.
 The aforementioned third-parties will use it to judge their creditworthiness when they apply for things like new credit products, jobs, and apartment leases.

 - If they don’t carry too much debt and pay their monthly bills on time, their credit will gradually improve and make them eligible for those things, as well as good interest rates and payment plans.
 This is particularly important if they want to apply for a mortgage or vehicle loan someday.